RoboMico/robomico.cn/static-pages/about.md

 ## In Real Life

-- An average student in senior high (about to be in senior grade)
+- An average student in senior high (in Senior grade so plz do not disturb me)
 - Lives in Jiangxi Province, China
 - Natively speaking Chinese, English is ok for simple conversations
 - _Used-to-be_ Competitive Programming (CP) player, Provincial First Prize winner in NOIP 2023